 Once you start looking into the API and PNR regulations, you can easily get lost in a maze of requirements.
 Even though there is a set of regulatory global standards (established and maintained jointly by the International Air Transport Association, International Civil Aviation Organization, and World Customs Organization), the devil is in the details.
 The level of implementation of those global standards as well as the specific local regulations differ from country to country.
 Here are some core aspects of difference:

-• Dedicated border control agencies: Within the EU, PNR is usually handled by the local Passenger Information Units (PIUs).
+- Border control authorities: Within the EU, PNR is usually handled by the local Passenger Information Units (PIUs).
 API might be handled either by PIUs or by other agencies, such as the Ministry of the Interior or the Federal Police.
 Outside of the EU, the agencies differ even more.

 Just imagine managing this manually for every flight and all of your destination countries…